asadashfaq/capped-flows/README.md

 Capped-flows and export schemes
 ============

-Different implementations of capped flow and other export schemes on the European grid.
+Comparison of different different export schemes on the European grid: linear, square, martin, rolando (old capped) and an ensemble of randomised hours with the rolando scheme.

-The submodule used is not the main branch of "aurespf".
-It is the branch "additional-capped-flow-implementations" by Magnus and Bo.
+Now working on generalised flow tracing with vector coloring for each country.

 Files:
 ------